cnsuhao/gpu-freedom/README.txt

        /ext        external packages

 /server  Server source code
-   /channels  source code implementing channels (chat is also a channel) /cluster  source code for cluster management of clients /db    scripts to create the database schema /jobqueue  source code managing the job queue /supercluster   source code to inform parent server, so that
+   /channel  source code implementing channels (chat is also a channel) /cluster  source code for cluster management of clients /conf     server configuration
+   /db       sql  scripts to create the database schema /jobqueue  source code managing the job queue /wustorage where workunits are stored
+      /delivery    workunits ready for delivery
-                   servers can be organized hierarchically in a tree /workunits  source code to manage workunits
+      /received    computed workunits received from clients /supercluster   source code to inform parent server, so that servers can be organized hierarchically in a tree /utils      php scripts for general use
+   /workunits  source code to manage workunits